View of Mt. St. Helena from Franz Valley Road off Highway 128, north of Calistoga, California.

 Why?
 Did he feel a sense of connection between us?
 Is he another me in a past lifetime or alternate reality?
 Would this make me a future aspect of him?
 After he finally disappeared into the woods for good, my mind filled with even more questions.
 What was his role and that of the magician who became him in this vision within a vision.
 I just didn’t know.

 With a start, I remembered that in less than twenty minutes construction workers would be getting on my bus.
 Leaning over to look up at my face in the passenger rear-view mirror, I saw a puffy face, a runny nose, and red eyelids.
 Laughing nervously, I wondered how to handle this situation.
-Pulling my handkerchief out of my back pocket, I blew my nose and wiped my eyes the best I could.
+Pulling a handkerchief out of my back pocket, I blew my nose and wiped my eyes the best I could.

 One More Time!

 Sharing someone else’s ideas before I understood them didn’t seem right to me then and it doesn’t feel right to me now.
-So, I stopped channeling Robert’s or Seth’s ideas to give me time to figure things out for myself.
+So, I stopped channeling Robert’s ideas to give me time to figure things out for myself.
 I continued to ask Robert for new insight but I still insisted on test-driving them first.
-My attitude was, if I’m going to accept accountability for any idea, I want to be sure it represents what works best and makes me happiest in my oneness with and separation from All That Is, as both a product of creation and creation itself.
+My attitude was, if I’m going to accept responsibility for the consequences of any idea, I want to be sure it represents what works best and makes me happiest in my oneness with and separation from All That Is, as both a product of creation and creation itself.
 Even then, I accept the idea that what I choose to believe is up to me and what you choose to believe is up to you.

 Wham!
 The Energy of Unconditional Love was still there and again I sobbed with the same intensely as before.
 With my question answered, I spiritually hugged Robert with a sense of profound gratitude.
 I thanked everyone involved in creating this amazing and profound spiritual drama.
 I even thanked the bus company for the timely job assignment and the bus that brought me here.
 I thanked the earth spirits, including my ghostly cloud friends, for the cover of this dark and stormy night, and I thanked the Energy of Unconditional Love, especially.
-This experience would not have been possible without the willing participation of all these elements working together.
+This experience would not have happened without the willing participation of all these energy forms working together.
 For the fourth and final time this morning, I left the Energy of Unconditional Love to get on with the business of waking reality.

 As I continued my journey toward Clearlake Highlands in the afterglow of My Encounter with the Energy of Unconditional Love, I asked, Why me?
 What did I do to deserve this amazing experience?